 It’s time to plant Annuals!
 The Cincinnati Zoo & Botanical Garden along with the Greater Cincinnati Flower Growers Association and The Ohio State Extension Hamilton County have been trialing Annuals for the past 12 years to see which ones have performed the best in our region.
 We have our “Zoo’s Best Hall of Fame”, and the list of award winners in our trials since 2002.
+Click here to see the brochure of the 2017 best of the Zoo annuals!

 There is also a link to see photos of these annuals growing here at the Cincinnati Botanical Garden…and Zoo!
 Let this list help guide you to the most colorful year you have ever had in your home!